-With the arrival of the holiday season, I am pleased to share the second edition of my holiday gift guide for people in Switzerland who are passionate about food and cooking.
-Once again, these are my hand-picked favorites, with a range of prices, and in no particular order.
+With the arrival of the holiday season, I am pleased to share the second edition of my Swiss holiday gift guide for people in Switzerland who are passionate about food and cooking.
+Once again, these represent my hand-picked favorites, with a range of prices, and in no particular order.

-Nearly all of these gifts can be ordered online, and if you don’t wait until the last minute, they can still (hopefully) arrive in time for holiday gift-giving.
+You can order nearly all of these gifts online, and if you don’t wait until the last minute, they can still (hopefully) arrive in time for holiday gift-giving.

 1. Helvetic Kitchen

 I have been following Andie Pilot’s blog, Helvetic Kitchen, for at least a year now.
 This fall, she published her first cookbook, Helvetic Kitchen: Swiss Cooking.
 This English-language cookbook contains 51 recipes, ranging from Aprikosenwähe (an apricot tart) and Älplermagronen (a Swiss-style macaroni and cheese), to Zimtsterne (a popular Christmas cookie) and Züri Gschnätzlets (a veal ragout with cream and mushrooms).

 Where to buy: Bergli Books